yugabyte/yugabyte-db/docs/content/preview/faq/general.md

 - A YugabyteDB universe can move into new machines, availability zones (AZs), regions, and data centers in an online fashion, while these primitives are not associated with a traditional cluster.

-- It is very easy to set up multiple asynchronous replicas with just a few clicks (in the Yugabyte Platform).
+- It is very easy to set up multiple asynchronous replicas with just a few clicks (in the YugabyteDB Anywhere).
 This is built into the universe as a first-class operation with bootstrapping of the remote replica and all the operational aspects of running async replicas being supported natively.
 In the case of traditional clusters, the source and the async replicas are independent clusters.
 The user is responsible for maintaining these separate clusters as well as operating the replication logic.

 - Failover to asynchronous replicas as the primary data and failback once the original is up and running are both natively supported within a universe.